Li-Jinjie/Li-Jinjie.github.io/_Projects/Designing and Optimization of Heavy Load and High Maneuverability Aircrafts (Composite material part).md

 Duration: Jul.
 2017 - Oct.
 2018

-A model plane with an internal combustion engine is remotly controlled to take off from the take-off and landing area with a certain amount of load (water), and releases the load after flying to a certain height (18m) above the release area.
+A model plane with an internal combustion engine is remotely controlled to take off from the take-off and landing area with a certain amount of load (water), and releases the load after flying to a certain height (18m) above the release area.
 The plane returns to the field safely and circulates until the end of the race (**600s**).
-The team that carries the more heavy load and drops the load more accurately wins.
+The team that carries the heavier load and drops the load more accurately wins.
 Each university shall have a maximum of three flight groups, and each flight group shall have a maximum of two models in the competition.

 Please refer to the complete <a href="http://Li-jinjie.github.io/files/Others/CADC_2018_Rules.pdf" target="_blank">rulebook (CN)</a> for more information.

-In the 2018 CADC time-limited airdrop project, **our three flight groups won the first 🥇, second 🥈, and third 🥉 place**, the **best performance** in history.
+**Our three flight groups won the first 🥇, second 🥈, and third 🥉 place** in the 2018 CADC time-limited airdrop project, performed as the **best records** in history.
 As **the leader of the composite group**, I led six members to complete the production of the D-boxes, wing spars, ailerons, and fairings of six aircrafts.
 By changing the **pattern** of the laminate and using **carbon fiber** instead of glass fiber, I improved the torsional stiffness of the D-Box to **2.62** times of the previous level, which ensured the excellent performance of the aircraft.

 ## Achievements